mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 estimate, being the unbiased mutual information when having access to an infinity number of experimental samples and the coefficients $a_i$ depend on the underlying distribution of the signal and the response.
 This is an empirical choice to be tested.
-Intuitively this choice satisfies the limit that as the number of samples from the distribution grows, the empirical estimate of the mutual information $I_{\text{biased}}$ should get closer to the actual value
+Intuitively, this choice satisfies the limit that as the number of samples from the distribution grows, the empirical estimate of the mutual information $I_{\text{biased}}$ should get closer to the actual value
 $I_\infty$.